pelavarre/less-beeps/easter-eggs.md

-# Easter-Eggs | Less-Beeps
+# Four Easter-Eggs | Less-Beeps

-There may be more than nine games, or less than one
+1 ) There may be more than nine games, or less than one

-You can spell '--' as '--y' or '--yo' or '--yol' or '--yolo', when it is the only Shell Arg
+2 ) You can spell '--' as '--y' or '--yo' or '--yol' or '--yolo', when it is the only Shell Arg

-Calling for '--force' runs our slowest Self-Test's
+3 ) Calling for '--force' runs our slowest Self-Test's

+4 ) You can press any of of the classic ⌃C ⌃D ⌃Z ⌃\ to quit, you don't have to choose

 ## Links